Budapest

 What are the schools in Budapest like?

 "The British International School Budapest (BISB) is one of the best international schools in Budapest.
 It is a co-educational, non-denominational school that offers a British-style education to students from over 50 countries.
 BISB offers a wide range of courses, from Early Years to A-Levels, and is accredited by the Council of British International Schools (COBIS).
 The school also offers a range of extra-curricular activities, such as sports, music, and drama.
 The International School of Budapest (ISB) is another excellent international school in Budapest.
 It is a co-educational, non-denominational school that offers a comprehensive international curriculum to students from over 40 countries.
 ISB offers a wide range of courses, from Early Years to A-Levels, and is accredited by the Council of International Schools (CIS).
 The school also offers a range of extra-curricular activities, such as sports, music, and drama.
 The American International School of Budapest (AISB) is a top-rated bilingual school in Budapest.
 It is a co-educational, non-denominational school that offers an American-style education to students from over 40 countries.
 AISB offers a wide range of courses, from Early Years to A-Levels, and is accredited by the Council of International Schools (CIS).
-The school also offers a range of extra-curricular activities, such as sports, music, and drama," commented one expat when asked about in Budapest.
+The school also offers a range of extra-curricular activities, such as sports, music, and drama," said one expat in Budapest with children at .

 What are the pros and cons of living in Budapest?